 Soft Biscuits versus Crusty Biscuits

-For softer biscuits place on baking sheet touching each other.
+For softer biscuits place on a baking sheet touching each other.
 For crustier biscuits space the biscuits apart on a baking sheet so each gets baked all around.

-Once you make these biscuits and break one open you will find a perfectly tender flaky buttery biscuit that is just waiting on a big pat of butter to melt into all the nooks and crannies and let me say it The Best Biscuit Ever!
+Once you make these biscuits and break one open you will find it is tender and flaky is waiting on a big pat of butter to melt into all the nooks and crannies.